 We do not sell our products directly to users.
 Instead, we form strategic relationships with existing market participants who derive a benefit from offering our products to their users.
 Our business development efforts involve educating our potential business partners about the use and benefits of our products.
 Such potential business partners are typically large, well-established companies with long evaluation cycles.
 We spend substantial time and resources on our business development efforts without any assurance that our efforts will produce any sales.
 In addition, partnerships are frequently subject to budget constraints, multiple approvals and unplanned administrative, processing and other delays.
 These factors, among others, could result in long and unpredictable sales cycles.
-The length of our products' business development efforts to other segments of the healthcare market.
+The length of our products' business development cycles typically range from six to twelve months based on our limited experience, but may be longer as we expand our business development efforts to other segments of the healthcare market.
 As a result of these lengthy business development time-lines and the uncertain benefit that our partners may derive from offering our products, it is difficult for us to predict when our partners may purchase products from us and as a result, our operating results may vary significantly and may be adversely affected.